ijl/orjson/README.md

 `loads()` deserializes JSON to Python objects.

-It raises `orjson.JSONDecodeError` on invalid input.
+It raises `orjson.JSONDecodeError` if given an invalid type or invalid JSON.
 This exception is a subclass of `ValueError`.

 ```python